 If you decide that an antique style or authentic kit version is worth the money, then I say go for it.

 1. Hario Glass Technica Syphon Coffee Maker (Best Overall Japanese Style)

 As far as siphon coffee makers go, this is one of the most beautiful models I’ve seen in action.

-The Hario Technica upper bowl, lower bowl and its burner are all made from glass.
+The Hario Technica upper bowl and lower bowl are made from glass.